geins-io/sdk-api-mgmt-javascript/docs/ProductApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.ProductApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.ProductApi();
-let productId = "productId_example"; // String | The id of the main product to which the relations will be created let relatedProducts = [new GeinsManagementApiSdkJs.ProductModelsWriteRelatedProduct()]; // [ProductModelsWriteRelatedProduct] | The list of related products to link with the main product. let opts = {
+let productId = "productId_example"; // String | The id of the main product to which the relations will be created let relatedProducts = [new GeinsSdkApiMgmtJavascript.ProductModelsWriteRelatedProduct()]; // [ProductModelsWriteRelatedProduct] | The list of related products to link with the main product. let opts = {
-  'productIdType': 56 // Number | The type of product id for {productId} and supplied in {relatedProducts}.
+  'productIdType': 56 // Number | The type of product id supplied in productId and relatedProducts.
+0 = Internal.
+Internal product id set by Geins.
+Eg: 10001.
+1 = ArticleNumber.
+Article number set by customer.
+Eg: ABC123.
+2 = MarketPrefixedInternal.
+Internal product id set by Geins, prefixed with market.
+Eg: SE10001.
+3 = MarketPrefixedArticleNumber.
+Article number set by customer, prefixed with market.
+Eg: SEABC123.
 };
 apiInstance.addRelatedProductsToProduct(productId, relatedProducts, opts, (error, data, response) => {
   if (error) {